Msiva19/Random-jokeGenerator-Chrome-extension/README.md

 2. Open the `manifest.json` file and change the `name` and `version` properties to something unique.

-3. Open the `package.json` file and change the `name` and `version` properties to match the ones you chose in the previous step.

-4. Install the dependencies by running `npm install`.
+3. Install the dependencies by running `npm install`(gasp, jquery), if they are not present in your system.
+   (npm install gasp)   (npm install jquery).

-5. Build the extension by running `npm run build`.
+4. Build the extension by running `npm run build`.

-6. Load the extension into Chrome by going to `chrome://extensions` and clicking the "Load unpacked extension" button.
+5. Load the extension into Chrome by going to `chrome://extensions` and clicking the "Load unpacked extension" button.

+6. Reference for uploading extension in Chrome: https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/

 ### Usage